-You would like to shop eco-friendly yoga leggings but you are not sure what makes a pair of leggings eco-friendly.
-We have the tips for you!
+You would like to shop eco-friendly yoga leggings but you are not sure what makes a pair of leggings sustainable.
+We have 2 most important tips for you!

 A list about things you should pay attention to when shopping eco-friendly yoga clothes.
 These are: